Zuehlke/software-engineering-corner/src/articles/fpga-digital-twins/index.md

         dropped_frame_list.append(input_frame)
 ```

-The last stage consists of writing the results back into pcap files for us humans to understand and visually verify what happened.
+The last stage consists of writing the results back into PCAP files for us humans to understand and visually verify what happened.

 ```python
 # write results